Skip to main content

 Overview

 The ZeroWater 6-pack is the bulk-buy option for committed ZeroWater users who have accepted both the exceptional filtration quality and the high replacement frequency that comes with the territory.
-At $80.99 for six filters, this works out to approximately $13.50 per filter — the lowest per-unit cost available for ZeroWater's 5-stage technology.
+Priced in the $50–$100 range, it offers the lowest per-unit cost available for ZeroWater's 5-stage technology — roughly 10% less per filter than the 4-pack.
 If you are going through 6-12 filters per year (which is typical for most households), buying in 6-packs is the only financially sensible approach.

 The filtration technology is identical to the 4-pack: the same 5-stage ion exchange system that achieves 99.6% TDS reduction and holds IAPMO certification for lead, chromium, PFOA, and PFOS removal.
 Each filter delivers the same 0-TDS pure water that has made ZeroWater the go-to choice for users who need maximum contaminant removal from a pitcher-based system.
 The included TDS meter (same as the 4-pack) lets you verify every filter is performing as expected.